GT Avalanche Review

 The main feature here is the 1×10 Shimano Deore groupset that includes a 32T crank and 11-42 Sunrace cassette.
 Deore is one of Shimano’s better quality MTB groupsets, often found on bikes of a higher price than the Avalanche Comp.
 The Deore drivetrain is supported by Shimano’s trusted MT200 hydraulic disc brake and hub combination, which are decent components for a bike in this price range.

 On the wheels are a pair of WTB SX19 rims wrapped in WTB Ranger Comp tires which feature a DNA Compound for increased traction.
 Together they are a formidable pair that make a great wheelset.
 Unfortunately, the SR Suntour fork is a bit of a letdown on this bike, with only 100mm of travel and subpar performance at best.
-Like most cheap coil sprung forks, its heavy, slow to respond, and often leaks oil.
+Like most cheap coil sprung forks, it’s heavy, slow to respond, and often leaks oil.

 There are some decent upgrades on the Elite version of GT’s Avalanche hardtail MTB.
 Most notably, the air-sprung SR Suntour XCR-RL fork is far superior to the cheaper, coil spring versions.
-It doesn’t leak oil, has excellent responsiveness, and a full 120mm of travel.
+It doesn’t leak oil, has excellent responsiveness, and has a full 120mm of travel.

 Another nice improvement is the 11-speed Shimano SLX drivetrain which is a bit lighter than Deore and achieves smoother shifting.
 It’s not the full groupset though, as it’s paired with a Prowheel 30T crankset and 11-42T Sunrace cassette.

 For brakes, GT has kept with Shimano’s very popular MT200 hydraulic discs, which are often found on higher-priced mountain bikes.
-The brakes use much of the technology found on better quality sets but is manufactured in a more affordable way to provide excellent value for money.
+The brakes use much of the technology found on better quality sets but are manufactured in a more affordable way to provide excellent value for money.

 The Expert is GT’s top-of-the-range Avalanche hardtail and offers the biggest step up in both parts and price.
 Although it maintains the same frame, almost every other component has been upgraded significantly.
 Most notably, the RockShox Recon RL fork is the kind of component usually seen on professional-level MTBs.
 It’s a top-quality air-sprung fork with quick, smooth reactions and a seamless glide.
 Its inclusion here adds loads of value to the bike.